niradar/duplicate_files_in_folders/README.md

   - [ ] Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
   - [ ] Option to keep the source folder structure in the move_to folder
   - [ ] Option to send duplicates to recycle bin instead of move_to folder
-- [ ] Add a way to ignore files with specific extensions / process only files with specific extensions
 - [ ] Use bloom filters for faster comparison (https://en.wikipedia.org/wiki/Bloom_filter)
-  - [ ] idea - save also the first part of the hash - when comparing large files - if no match after that part, you don't need to continue the check
   - [ ] Before checking target files also check if there is no chance we need them, for example - filename no match and not ingoring file name, or file size doesn't match
 - [ ] More safeguards
   - [ ] Check any file operation for errors